Ortec-Finance/sailfish-hpc/sailfish-k8s/overlay/queue-trigger/README.md

 # Configuring your Namespace
 - Make sure there is a secret called sailfish-broker-credentials-secret Inside this secret add AMQ_USER and AMQ_PASSWORD.
 The values can be anything, but make sure it is a secure password.
+(Both the Application, Sailfish Broker and KEDA must use this secret)
 - Since Sailfish can run distributed workloads at high scale, it must be done in a separate MachineSet.
 Contact the Platform team to set up a MachineSet configured for Sailfish for you.